jsundin/nfs-cli/readme.md

 Also, just in case the permissions aren't all that great there are some nice pwn features available.

-(And no, this doesn't work through a metasploit socks proxy, as go doesn't obey proxychains.)
+(And no, this doesn't work through a socks proxy, as go doesn't obey proxychains.
+Works fine with ligolo-ng though.)

 It really shines when built static and uploaded to a victim machine, or when we have direct access to a NFS share.